Molybdenum in Magnetically Shielded Rooms

 - Composition: Molybdenum alloyed with 30% tungsten.

-- Properties: High melting point and superior thermal conductivity, with improved strength and thermal stability.
+- Properties: High melting point, superior thermal conductivity, and improved strength and thermal stability.

-- Applications: Used in applications where high temperatures and thermal stresses are prevalent, such as in heat shields and structural elements exposed to intense thermal conditions.
+- Applications are used in applications with high temperatures and thermal stresses, such as heat shields and structural elements exposed to intense thermal conditions.

 4. Applications of Molybdenum in Magnetically Shielded Rooms